Social Ministries of Christ Lutheran Church

 Habitat for Humanity: Working with Thrivent Financial and other area Lutheran congregations, we participate in Habitat Builds in our community, extending the arms of Christ to provide people with real homes.

-Roanoke Area Ministries: Members serve lunch and work at the receptionist desk.
+Roanoke Area Ministries: Since 2020 Christ Lutheran members have faithfully provided bag lunches twice a month.
 RAM House is a day shelter serving area needy and homeless individuals and families.

 Rescue Mission: A group assists in serving lunch the first Wednesday of every other month at the Rescue Mission, which serves the area homeless and people in need.